mikachan/themes/wzr/readme.txt

 == Description ==

-A theme inspired by Weezer albums.
+A theme inspired by Weezer.

 == Changelog ==